Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 Neurogenesis isn’t just about getting smarter, it’s also about feeling better.
 The hippocampus plays a big role in regulating emotions, and low neurogenesis has been linked to conditions like depression and anxiety.
 In fact, some researchers believe that the antidepressant effects of exercise (which are well-documented) come partly from its ability to boost neuron growth.

-In my post about dopamine hobbies, I shared how every day hobbies helped me manage stress and anxiety during a particularly chaotic time!
+In my post about dopamine hobbies, I shared how every day hobbies helped me manage stress and anxiety during a particularly chaotic time in my life.

 So, if you’re feeling overwhelmed, a quick workout might be just what your brain needs to reset.